Dream it

 Dream it • Design it • Create it •

-Committed to providing an inclusive and welcoming environment for all
+Committed to providing an inclusive and welcoming environment for all.

 We believe that the act of creating art is a pathway to self-fulfillment.

 By creating space and access to artists of all ages and skill levels in Minneapolis, Saint Paul, and the surrounding Twin Cities area, we want to ensure as many people as possible are given opportunities to find creative expression through the visual arts.
+Apart from offering classes to the general public, we also focus on Outreach and Art Healing programs.
+Current partnerships include: People Serving People Shelter, The Magnet 55+, and Minneapolis Public Schools (for after school programs).

 Art programs for children